ObarewoPhilip/Smart-Attendance-Register/README.md

 - ESP32 microcontroller for processing and connectivity
 - Google Sheets integration for storing enrolment and attendance data
 - Blynk.io cloud for the user interface and IFTTT webhook integration
-- Collaborative project with contributions from [List of Contributors]
+- Collaborative project with Samuel-Audu